reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 #### E1606

-`missing tour order objective` error is returned when plan has jobs with order set, but user defined objective doesn't include the `tour-order` objective.
+`multiple cost objectives specified` error is returned when more than one cost objective is specified.
+To fix the issue, keep only one cost objective in the list of objectives.

 #### E1607

 `missing value objective` error is returned when plan has jobs with value set, but user defined objective doesn't include the `maximize-value` objective.

-#### E1608

-`missing area order objective` error is returned when plan has areas, but `area-order` objective is not specified.
-To fix the issue, add `tour-order` objective or remove areas.